Introduction to Selenium

 - Use when you want to test web applications having AJAX-based functionalities.

-- Use when you want to execute tests on the HtmlUnit browser.
+- Use it when you want to execute tests on the HtmlUnit browser.

 4. Selenium Grid

-- Use to run your Selenium RC scripts in different browsers and different operating systems at the same time.
+- Use it to run your Selenium RC scripts simultaneously in different browsers and operating systems.

 - Use to run a huge test suite.